bids-standard/bids-starter-kit/src/tutorials/pet.md

 ### 2) Manual conversion of PET data to PET BIDS

-As stated above PET files come of the scanner in vearious formats.
+As stated above PET files come of the scanner in various formats.
 In the following manual data conversion is shown for an ECAT (.v) as well as a DICOM (.dcm) PET image dataset.